St Albans (Vic.)

 St Albans is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 St Albans has a high level of cultural diversity, with 64.2% of its population born overseas and 76.2% speaking a language other than English at home.
 Christianity is the predominant religion in St Albans, accounting for 45.6% of people.
-Buddhism is notably overrepresented compared to Greater Melbourne, making up 17.5% versus the regional average of 4.2%.
+However, Buddhism is notably overrepresented, comprising 17.5% of the population compared to the Greater Melbourne average of 4.2%.

 Frequently Asked Questions - Diversity